 The dentist contacted Dental Protection and discussed the case with a dentolegal consultant, who acknowledged the dentist had made comprehensive notes and documented all her discussions with Mr G, including the specific risk of fracture of the disto-buccal root.
-The records also noted that the patient had declined the option of a referral to a specialist colleague before any treatment had commenced.
+The records also noted that the patient had declined the option of a referral to a specialist colleague before any treatment had started.

-Dental Protection advised the dentist that her treatment records clearly reflected that valid consent had been obtained, and whilst the outcome was suboptimal, the dentist had provided appropriate treatment, with a reasonable degree of skill and care, discontinuing the treatment when she felt the removal of the retained root required specialist intervention.
+Dental Protection advised the dentist that her treatment records clearly reflected that valid consent had been obtained, and whilst the outcome was suboptimal, the dentist had provided appropriate treatment with a reasonable degree of skill, and had discontinued the treatment when she felt the removal of the retained root required specialist intervention.

 It was agreed that there were strong grounds for the dentist to decline Mr G's request to reimburse the additional treatment costs, and Dental Protection assisted the dentist in providing an explanation of events in a letter to Mr G. In addition, it was suggested that the dentist may wish to consider refunding the fees for the incomplete extraction, purely as a gesture of goodwill to maintain an amicable dentist-patient relationship.

-Mr G acknowledged that he had been informed of this possible outcome and had accepted the referral.
-He also agreed that the aftercare was to his total satisfaction.
+Mr G acknowledged that he was informed of this possible outcome and had agreed that the immediate referral and standard of aftercare had been to his total satisfaction.
 He accepted the refund of the treatment fee for the attempted extraction and indicated his appreciation of the gesture of goodwill.